SQLFTW/sqlftw/README.md

 supports all SQL commands from MySQL 5.x to MySQL 8.0.29 and almost all language features

-not yet supported features:
+not supported features, that will fail to parse:
-- support for ascii-incompatible multibyte encodings like `shift-jis` or `gb18030`
+- support for ascii-incompatible multibyte encodings like `shift-jis` or `gb18030` (fails to parse)
+- quoted delimiters (not implemented, probably will fail)
+- implicit string concatenation of double-quoted names in ANSI mode (`"foo" "bar"`; this is supported on strings, but not on names)

+parsed, but ignored features (no model and serialization):
-- resolving operator precedence in expressions
+- resolving operator precedence in expressions (operators of the same tier are just parsed from left to right)
-- regular comments (conditional comments are parsed)
+- regular comments inside statements (comments before statement are collected and conditional comments are parsed)
-- optimizer hint comments
+- optimizer hint comments (ignored)
-- quoted delimiters
-- implicit string concatenation of double-quoted strings in ANSI mode (`"foo" "bar"`)
-- nested comments (throws parse error; deprecated in MySQL 8)
 - HeatWave plugin features (SECONDARY_ENGINE)

-parsed, but ignored features:
 - `SELECT ...
-PROCEDURE ANALYSE (...)` - removed
+PROCEDURE ANALYSE (...)` - removed in MySQL 8
 - `WEIGHT_STRING(...
-LEVEL ...)` - removed
+LEVEL ...)` - removed in MySQL 8

+features implemented other way than MySQL:
+- Parser produces an error on unterminated comments same as PostgreSQL does (MySQL is silent and according to tests, this might be a bug)

 Architecture:
 -------------